kreatolinux/kpkg-repo-user/README.md

 Every package exists in a seperate directory.

 * For runfiles, check out kpkg_run(8)
-* Dependencies go onto the `deps` file.
-Each dependency should go onto a seperate line.
-* Build dependencies go onto the `build_deps` file.
-Each dependency should go onto a seperate line.

 # Nonfree packages
 This repository may contain nonfree packages.
 These packages might be put onto a seperate repo at some point.\